guillemcordoba/holochain-profiles-username/dev-setup.md

 # UI Developer Setup

-UI module for the `calendar-events-zome`.
+UI module for the `profiles-zome`.

-> This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.

 ## Requirements